App to stop scrolling

 Start with one rule

+For the core idea behind Timo, read not all screen time is equal.
 For more practical ideas, read 25 things to do instead of scrolling.
 If scrolling is tied to news, anxiety, or late-night loops, read how to stop doomscrolling.
+If you are comparing iPhone limit tools, read how to choose an Apple Screen Time alternative.
+If you are comparing physical blockers with intentional unlocks, read Brick App vs Timo.

 Questions people ask